NERC Data Centres: Charging policy

-The licence charges that NERC can levy for the supply of data and information are governed by HM Treasury guidance and Government regulations.
+The license charges that NERC can levy for the supply of data and information are governed by HM Treasury guidance and Government regulations.

 During 2010 NERC aimed to move to a position where it will supply its data for free for all teaching and research activities, apart from large or complex requests where they may make a nominal handling charge.

 Science Information Strategy

 The NERC Science Information Strategy (SIS) was created to provide the framework for NERC to work more closely and effectively with its scientific communities, both internal and external, in delivering data and information management services to support its five-year science strategy, the Next Generation Science for Planet Earth 2007–2012.

 The Science Information Strategy is being implemented in three phases, beginning April 2010.
 Each of these phases will be made up of a number of smaller projects.
 Project/Phase 1 will concentrate on determining user requirements, documenting existing holdings, agreeing an information architecture, updating the NERC Data Policy and improving the data discovery tools.

 The benefits of the SIS implementation for science include the increased competence of data centre staff to inform the science community, policy and decision makers nationally and internationally on best practice, standards development and the establishment of new projects and initiatives (e.g. EU Framework projects): enhancing NERC's national and international reputation and increased capability to conduct multi-disciplinary, integrated science.